vars1ty/Linux-Fixes/README.md

 I have no idea why this happens for some, while for others it just works.
 But it's whatever I guess.
 ## NVIDIA Overclocking does not work on Wayland
-Blame NVIDIA, there's (afaik) no workaround for it atm.
+Blame NVIDIA, there are ways around it, like starting an X11 session, applying OC and then going back to your Wayland session, but it's all a huge mess.

+Go AMD instead.
 ## Discord is slow and laggy
 Don't use the official Discord client, nor the AUR hacky electron-upgraded ones.

-Instead, use [WebCord](https://github.com/SpacingBat3/WebCord) which wraps around the web version of Discord, while also respecting your privacy and blocking certain tracking.
+Instead, use [WebCord](https://github.com/ArmCord/ArmCord) which wraps around the web version of Discord, while also respecting your privacy, blocks certain trackers and has plugin-support.

+> **Note**: There's also WebCord, but it tends to break after updates with weird errors, and it also doesn't have straight-forward support for themes nor plugins.
 ## Do I have to pass flags to every Electron application for it to run in Wayland?
 Yes and no.